thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 * Cloudflare Workers

-A demontstration server has been deployed to https://http-message-signatures-example.research.cloudflare.com/ It uses RFC9421 ed25519 test signing and verifying keys.
+A demontstration server has been deployed to [https://http-message-signatures-example.research.cloudflare.com/](https://http-message-signatures-example.research.cloudflare.com/).

+It uses ed25519 example signing and verifying keys defined in {{Appendix B.1.4 of HTTP-MESSAGE-SIGNATURES}}.

 # Acknowledgments
 {:numbered="false"}